-For less than $100, the Safety 1st OnSide Air (Est. $80) can get your child from Point A to Point B safely while still boasting a couple of unique perks.
+If you want a less expensive convertible car seat that still offers a lot of bang for your buck, the Safety 1st OnSide Air (Est. $80) can get your child from Point A to Point B safely while still boasting a couple of unique perks.
 The seat has airbag-like side-impact technology that deploys a blast of air to keep a child stable in a crash.
 It also performs well in independent safety tests.
 Installation may be easier than with comparably priced seats, reviewers say.
 They also like that the seat is lightweight and relatively compact, making it a good pick for travel or smaller vehicles.
 Unfortunately, the small shell means lower overall height and weight limits -- 40 pounds and 43 inches forward-facing -- with the notable exception of the seat's rear-facing limit, which is also 40 pounds and matches that of higher-price seats.
 Owners also dislike that the cover is hand wash only and that the harness is hard to adjust.

 For truly tight budgets, the Cosco Scenera (Est. $50) is a solid seat at a rock-bottom price, reviewers say.
 It performs admirably in independent crash tests and, like the Safety 1st OnSide Air, it has a small, lightweight frame that makes it ideal for travel or smaller cars.
 Given the low price, many experts recommend the Scenera for second vehicles or grandparents' cars that aren't used as much as a primary vehicle.
 But reviewers note there aren't a lot of extras at this price: padding is minimal, straps are hard to adjust and prone to twisting, and the seat has a low 40-pound forward-facing weight limit.
 Installing the seat at a proper angle rear-facing may require bolsters such as a pool noodle or towel, experts say.